 Welcome to the ‘Upset to Set-Up’ Series: Interviews with Inspiring Women

-This occasional interview series shines a spotlight on inspiring women and shares their stories of resilience in the face of upset.
+This quarterly interview series shines a spotlight on inspiring women and shares their stories of resilience in the face of upset.
 Here we interview women who have overcome significant tragedy, loss or upset and used that experience to set themselves up in a new and different way.
 They have turned their upset into a set-up.
 Each guest generously shares what they have been through to find the joy in life.

 Ann-Maree with Kai and “You Could Have Been…”